rh2o6/WAHHBOT2.0/README.md

 ## Contact

-For questions or feedback, reach out to [your email or Discord username].
+For questions or feedback, reach out to me on discord, user:bushwack21.